juju/docs/src/en/credentials.md

 google  wayne
 ```

-The asterisk denotes the default credential, which will be used for the named
+An asterisk denotes a default credential.
+In the above output, credential 'bob'
-cloud unless another is specified.
+is the default for cloud 'aws' and no default has been specified for cloud
+'google'.
+Default credentials are covered in more depth later on.

 To reveal actual authentication material (e.g. passwords, keys):